NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 <img src="media/directory.png" width="900">

+Next, scroll down to the relevant section to preview the command LlamaFactory will use to initiate training.
+Make sure that the training data is stored in the specified locations as indicated in the tutorial.
+This ensures that the data is correctly accessed by the training process.

+Training is expected to take about 30 minutes on an RTX 4090 with these parameters.
+To improve accuracy of the trained model, you can increase the max samples and number of epochs.
+This will increase the time required for training.

+After you have ensured that the output and project directories are set to the recommended paths, press 'Start' to kick off the fine-tuning process

 Once the model training begins, you will be able to see the loss function plot within the LlamaFactory GUI.
 Detailed logs will also be displayed alongside the plot, providing real-time insights into the training progress.
 <img src="media/training.png" width="900">